jgaa/restc-cpp/README.md

 Usually I use some version of GPL or LGPL for my projects.
 This library however is so tiny and general that I have released it under the more permissive MIT license.
+It is Free.
+Free as in Free Beer.
+Free as in Free Air.

 ## Example